moodle-an-hochschulen/moodle-block_course_overview_campus/README.md

 Changes
 -------

+* 2015-03-20 - New Feature: Add a setting to control if the block should, when looking for teachers with the specified teacher roles, include teachers who have their role assigned in parent contexts (course category or system level)
-* 2014-02-22 - Bugfix: Teacher filter showed teachers twice or even multiple times, Thanks to Mario Wehr
+* 2015-02-22 - Bugfix: Teacher filter showed teachers twice or even multiple times, Thanks to Mario Wehr
-* 2014-02-22 - Bugfix: Term filter might have listed terms twice; Thanks to Michael Veit
+* 2015-02-22 - Bugfix: Term filter might have listed terms twice; Thanks to Michael Veit
-* 2014-01-29 - Check compatibility for Moodle 2.8, no functionality change
+* 2015-01-29 - Check compatibility for Moodle 2.8, no functionality change
 * 2014-10-20 - Bugfix: There were problems with the term filter and courses which start on the term start day and / or term starting on january 1st
 * 2014-10-20 - Add multilanguage support to noteachertext string
 * 2014-08-29 - Update README file